I made a classic beginner mistake. I put essential oils directly on my skin.

 Can You Use Essential Oils on Babies?

-There’s more bad essential oil advice on social media, concerning the use of essential oils on babies.
+There’s more bad essential oil advice on the Internet, concerning the use of essential oils on babies.
 This is something I’d never do, if I had a baby in the house.
 That’s because essential oils are so strong.
 Even lavender essential oil, considered one of the more gentle aromatics, still shouldn’t be used on children under two.
 This post explains safe use of lavender oil with children.

 Also, certain essential oils shouldn’t be used on children younger than 10.
 That’s why I tell my readers to be careful, and choose only oils known to be safe for children.
 Plant Therapy, for instance, sells a special KidSafe line.
 These contain only oils known to be safe for young people.
 You can see a few of the more popular KidSafe blends below.

 Guide on How to Use Essential Oils